alakeldev/passwords-generator-and-manager/README.md

 ## Design

-### Colour:
+### Colour
 The Python “Termcolor” module was utilized to add color to the project.
 The colors green, yellow, and red were employed to represent different paths and results.
-Green was utilized for Apps titles, welcome , bye messages, and normal and important results such as the new generator password.
+Green was utilized for Apps titles, welcome , bye messages, also normal and important results such as the new generator password.
 Red was utilized for errors and non-normal messages.
-Yellow was utilized to indicate unique questions or guide.
+Yellow was utilized to indicate unique questions or guide messages.

-### Existing Features:
+### Existing Features
 - Landing Page + Passwords Generator App Start:

 ![Landing Page and Passwords Generator start](assets/readme-images/loading-app.png)